pirl/pirl-docs/content/pirl roundtable meeting/2018-11-24/index.en.md

 27:00 masterdubs: stats.pirl.io hasn’t been changed in a long time and isn’t completely accurate.
 Our network hash-rate is great and it’s coming back to normal.
 People like PIRL for what it is.
 Storage MN isn’t top priority now.
-We want the company released, then PIRL Pay and PIRL Exchange is very important for mass adoption.
+We want the company released, then PirlPay and PirlExchange is very important for mass adoption.
 We want to improve our tools before making more.
 The PIRL App will be our central hub but we need to continue to improver everything.
 It’s an improvement period.
-First PIRL Pay, PIRL Exchange, PIRL Tube out of beta, The MN is now out of beta.
+First PirlPay, PirlExchange, PirlTube out of beta, The MN is now out of beta.

-30:00 Fawkes: We also must fix PIRL App on the user interface and user experience.
+30:00 Fawkes: We also must fix PirlApp on the user interface and user experience.
 We want ease of use, good user interface and user experience.